RobKraft/SQLServerSecurityHugo/content/en/blog/clrapps.md

 An assembly marked SAFE or EXTERNAL_ACCESS does not require a certificate or an asymmetric key, but since CLR STRICT Security treats them all as UNSAFE, they are all required to have a certificate or an asymmetric key.

 * To see an example of signing your Assembly, check out [this article](https://www.sqlshack.com/impact-clr-strict-security-configuration-setting-sql-server-2017/).
+* Everything you want to know about SQLCLR in [Stairway to SQLCLR by Solomon Rutzky on SQLServerCentral.com](https://www.sqlservercentral.com/stairways/stairway-to-sqlclr)
 * Great article by [Niels Berglund about this stuff](https://nielsberglund.com/2017/07/01/sqlclr-and-certificates/)
 * [Microsoft guidance on adding keys to an Assembly](https://docs.microsoft.com/en-us/archive/blogs/dataaccesstechnologies/deploying-sql-clr-assembly-using-asymmetric-key)
 * [CLR STRICT SECURITY](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/clr-strict-security)